-- approval to accept a successful tender - A9.9.
-The Chief Executive will issue a scheme of delegation for capital investment management in accordance with HBN 00-08 'The efficient management of healthcare estates and facilities' guidance and the Trust's Standing Orders. - A9.10.
-The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
-These procedures shall fully take into account the delegated limits for capital schemes set down by the Department of Health. - A9.11.
-The Trust Board has delegated authority to approve capital schemes with an investment value of up to £15 million.
-Scheme values in excess of £15m require approval, as follows: - A9.12.
-Capital schemes with an investment value in excess of £15 million will require NHS Improvement and DH approval before they can be taken forward by an NHS trust - A9.13.
-Capital schemes with an investment value in excess of £30 million will require NHS Improvement Resources Committee and DH approval before they can be taken forward by an NHS trust - A9.14.
-Capital schemes with an investment value in excess of £50 million will also require NHS Improvement Board approval.
-After being approved by the NHS Improvement Resources Committee and NHS Improvement - A9.15.
-Where a scheme is considered to be novel, contentious or repercussive, providers are required to consult NHS Improvement.
-NHS Improvement may decide that the case requires approval.
-DH and HMT may also need to approve such cases.
-The decision on what constitutes a novel, contentious or repercussive case lies with NHS Improvement, DH and HMT, with HMT being the final arbiter - A9.16.
-For further information see Capital regime, investment and property business case approval guidance for NHS Trusts and foundation trusts published by NHS Improvement - A9.17.
-Private Finance - A9.17.1.
-The Trust should normally test for PFI when considering capital procurement.
-When the Trust proposes to use finance which is to be provided other than through its Allocations, the following procedures shall apply: - A9.17.2.
-The Director of Finance shall demonstrate that the use of private finance represents value for money and genuinely transfers significant risk to the private sector - A9.17.3.
-Where the sum involved exceeds delegated limits, the business case must be referred to the Department of Health or in line with any current guidelines - A9.17.4.
-The proposal must be specifically agreed by the Board
+- A9.10 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
+These procedures shall fully take into account the delegated limits for capital schemes set down by NHS England and / or the Department of Health and Social Care. - A9.11 The Trust Board has delegated authority to approve capital schemes with an investment value in line with guidance set out by NHS England - A9.12 Where a scheme is considered to be novel, contentious or repercussive, providers are required to consult NHS England.
+NHS England may decide that the case requires approval.
+The Department of Health and Social Care and HMT may also need to approve such cases.
+The decision on what constitutes a novel, contentious or repercussive case lies with NHS England, the Department of Health and Social Care and HMT, with HMT being the final arbiter - A9.13 For further information see Capital regime, investment and property business case approval guidance for NHS Trusts and foundation trusts published by NHS England

+A9.14 Private Finance

+- A9.14.1 Trust should normally test for PFI when considering capital procurement.
+When the Trust proposes to use finance which is to be provided other than through its Allocations, the following procedures shall apply: - A9.14.2 The Director of Finance shall demonstrate that the use of private finance represents value for money and genuinely transfers significant risk to the private sector - A9.14.3 Where the sum involved exceeds delegated limits, the business case must be referred to the Department of Health and Social Care or in line with any current guidelines - A9.14.4 The proposal must be specifically agreed by the Board

-Appendix 10: Property and Estates Transactions
+Appendix 10 - Property and Estates Transactions